-For multi-author WordPress sites, post revisions allow editors to manage teams to work on a story or article at the same time.
+For multi-author WordPress sites, post revisions allow editors to manage teams to work on a story or article simultaneously.
 You can see who made changes to an article, what changes they made, and so on.
-Combine post revisions with Edit Flow and you got yourself a robust editorial platform.
+Combine post revisions with Edit Flow, and you got yourself a robust editorial platform.

 How to use Post Revisions to Undo Changes in WordPress

-The post revision screen will you the latest revision of the post with scrollbar on top.
+The post revision screen will you the latest revision of the post with a scrollbar on top.
 Sliding the button on the scroll bar will take you to different revisions of your post.
-Changes made in each revision will be highlighted in green and pink colors.
-On the top you can see the user who made these changes, time, and other information.
+Changes made in each revision will appear in green and pink colors.
+You can see the user who made these changes, time, and other information on the top.
 WordPress will also let you know if a revision is an autosave or a draft.

-You can also use next and previous buttons to move around revisions or check the box on top that says compare any two revisions.
-This will split the button scroll bar into two and you can take each button to a different revision and compare the difference between two distant revisions.
+You can also use next and previous buttons to move around revisions or check the box on top to compare any two revisions.
+This will split the button scroll bar into two, and you can take each button to a different revision and compare the difference between two distant revisions.

 We hope that this article helped you understand how to use post revisions to undo changes in WordPress.
 Have you ever used post revisions?
 Let us know by leaving a comment below.
-Also don’t forget to subscribe to our Youtube Channel.
+In addition, don’t forget to subscribe to our Youtube Channel.